Piarre/DiCLI/README.md

-# Welcome to my first own CLI
+# Welcome to my own CLI.
 npm install @piarre/dscli

 ### My CLI can be use to create your own Discord Bot, with JavaScript and Python.

 ***

-Follow these instruction to start your Bot.

-For JavaScript
-1. Open "packages.json" and change "name".
-2. Open "client.json" and read what is write.
-3. Run npm "install".
-4. Run "node ." on your terminal and enjoy !

-For Pyton
-1. Start a python terminal and start "pip freeze > requirements.txt".
-2. Go to "main.py" and change "Token" and "Prefix".
-3. Now start a new python terminal and start "python main.py".
-4. Enjoy now.
+## Français
+Voici mon premier CLI, créer pour aider, ce CLI est fais pour faire de simple bot Discord en 1 seule commande !

+## English
+Here's my firsy CLI, create to heal, this CLI is make to make simple Discord bot with only 1 command !

-# IF YOU HAVE PROBLEME SEND ME A MESSAGE TO ON MY TWITTER (you can find it on my github !).
+#### IF YOU HAVE PROBLEME SEND ME A MESSAGE TO ON MY TWITTER (you can find it on my github !).